Lervana/courses-restaurant-manager-2.0/README.md

 3. Each order should contain at least date, content of the order, prices and order time (from order to bill).
 4. Orders should contain information if it is indoor order or a takeaway option.
 5. Tables managing system - each indoor order should be assigned to certain table number.
 When all tables are set (max tables amount is set by configuration) new orders can be only "take away".
-6. When customer finish eating, app should generate a bill, each order can be split in one or more bills.
+6. When customer finish order (wants to pay), app should generate a bill - each order can be pay on one bill or split in more bills.
-7. It should be possible to convert prices to another currency in real time (connection to the currency API).
+8. It should be possible to convert prices to another currency in real time (connection to the currency API).
-8. Application should be able to generate reports - orders history by date.
+9. Application should be able to generate reports - orders history by date.

 Additional:
 - Backend - REST API.